 MAT 4015.
-Senior Seminar for Mathematics Majors in Education (3).F.
+Advanced Seminar in Secondary Mathematics Education (3).F

 This course is an extension of the junior seminar for mathematics majors in education.
-The course will extend the examination of the North Carolina Mathematics Curriculum for high school with emphasis on geometry and mathematical modeling.
-Class discussions, group activities, written assignments, and oral presentations will be integral parts of the course.
+The course will extend the examination of the North Carolina Mathematics Curriculum for high school begun in MAT 3015 with emphases on geometry and other selected topics.
+Class discussions, group activities, written assignments, and oral presentation will be integral parts of the course.
 A field experience and other professional development activities are required outside of class.
 Prerequisites: MAT 3015 and a 4000 level mathematics or statistics course in the program of study for secondary mathematics majors in education or permission of the instructor.
+[Dual-listed with MAT 5015.]
+Dual-listed courses require senior standing; juniors may enroll with permission of the department.

-$\textbf{MAT 4040.
-Mathematics Capstone} \ (1).
-F; S.$
+MAT 4040.
+Mathematics Capstone (1).F;S.